Sections

 Customers like being treated the same by your brand, no matter where they live.

 This one-size-fits-all approach focuses on volume, cost management and efficiency.
 But there are downsides.
-The administrative costs of coordinating worldwide efforts can be significant, and it interferes with capitalizing on local market trends.
+The administrative costs of coordinating worldwide efforts can be significant, and it interferes with capitalising on local market trends.

-An alternative is decentralized operations with strongly localized, multinational approaches.
+An alternative is decentralized operations with strongly localised, multinational approaches.
 Here, local teams may manage separate content libraries and oversee different marketing efforts.
-Customizing products and brands for local markets also has benefits:
+Customising products and brands for local markets also has benefits:

 • Marketing efforts more naturally incorporate the needs of customers in different markets